 Best Memory Cards GoPro Hero 8

 GoPro has a history of shaky reliability with various brands of memory cards.
-While most cards now work great in any of the new GoPro cameras, there are still a few you should avoid and we still like to recommend cards that will work in the most GoPro camera models.
+While most cards now work great in any of the new GoPro cameras, there are still a few you should avoid and we still like to recommend cards that will work in most GoPro camera models.

-Note: The only cards I’m not 100% sure about working in older cameras are the PNY Elite-X and the new Netac Pro.
+A couple of Interesting Notes: The only cards I’m not 100% sure about working in older cameras are the PNY Elite-X and the new Netac Pro.
 The standard Elite had problems in my Hero 5, but that was before the Elite-X.

 Also, some cards just have a lag to them when you stop the camera, the Nintendo Switch card for example.
 The cards above all work great and have no lag.